So you’ve got a pile of business cards from prospects, but you haven’t converted them?

 1. Form partnerships

-Partner with others for success in a strategic alliance.
-And develop centers of influence – people who can refer business to you, such as members of business associations or Rotary clubs.
+Partner with others for success in strategic alliances.
+Most importantly, develop centers of influence – people who can refer business to you, such as members of business associations or Rotary clubs.

 2. Community